bchaselab/SONA-Autograder/README.md

 # SONA-Autograder

-Automatically grades the online system for research opportunities (SONA).
+Automatically grades uncredited timeslots in  the online system for research opportunities (SONA).